keerth0002/Library_Management_System/README.md

 # Library_Management_System
-The Library Management System was developed using Python, Tkinter for the GUI, and MySQL for the database.
+Developed a Library Management System using Python for backend logic, Tkinter for the user interface, and MySQL for the database.
+The system allows users to manage books, issue records, and member details efficiently.
+It showcases her skills in GUI development, database integration, and backend programming.